 (Grades K-2) What are fossils and how do they form?
 What clues can they give us to life in the past?
 Students will become paleontologists as they answer these and other questions about fossils and prehistoric life from three different periods in Earth’s history.

-(Grades K-2) Students will take a tour of habitats around the globe and search for the creatures who call these places home.
-From lush rainforests to frozen tundra to scorching deserts, they will explore these fascinating environments and the unique adaptations that allow plants and animals to Read more about Home Sweet Home
+(Grades K-2) Students will take a tour of habitats around the globe and search for the creatures that call these places home.
+Participants will explore a range of environments, from lush rainforests and frozen tundra to scorching deserts, and they will learn about the unique adaptations that allow plants and animals to survive in challenging conditions.